yesmarket/otel-kinesis-logstash-elastic/README.md

 ## optional

-* PowerShell (for some useful helper commands)
+* PowerShell (for some helper commands)
-* dotnet core (for the ./demo-apps/dotnet-api)
+* dotnet core (if you intend to modify ./demo-apps/dotnet-api)
-* Java (for ./demo-apps/java-api)
+* Java (if you intend to modify ./demo-apps/java-api)
-* node.js (for ./demo-apps/node-bff)
+* node.js (if you intend to modify ./demo-apps/node-bff)
-* Ruby (for logstash plugins i.e. logstash-output-elasticapm and logstash-input-kinesis)
+* Ruby (if you intend to modify the logstash-output-elasticapm plugin)

 # getting started